 The Maine Apprentice Gardener program is a project of

-Pemaquid Watershed Association and The University of Maine Cooperative Extension,
+the former Pemaquid Watershed Association and The University of Maine Cooperative Extension,

 in collaboration with FARMS (Focus on Agriculture in Rural Maine Schools) and AOS 93.